-A Revision Application No. 372/08/B/2020-RA dated 14.07.2020 has been filed by Sh.
-Md.
-Sakil, North 24 West Bengal (hereinafter referred to as the Parganas, No. Order-in-Appeal the against Applicant) KOL/CUS(Prev)/PTPL/AKR/191/2020 dated 27.02.2020 passed of Customs (Appeals), the Commissioner Commissioner (Appeals) has upheld the Order-in-Original No. 02/AC/CUS/PTPL/19-20 dated 22.08.2019, passed by the Assistant Commissioner of Customs, Petrapole, wherein, 02 pieces of gold chains, collectively weighing 181.310 gms and valued at Rs.
-4,91,984/-, were confiscated absolutely under Section 111(d) and 111(l) of the Customs Act, 1962.
+A Revision Application No. 372/07/B/2020-RA dated 14.07.2020 has been filed by Sh.
+Parvez Alam, North 24 Parganas, West Bengal (hereinafter referred to as the Order-in-Appeal the against Applicant) KOL/CUS(Prev)/PTPL/AKR/38/2020 dated 29.01.2020 passed (Appeals), the Commissioner of Customs Commissioner (Appeals) has upheld the Order-in-Original No. 01/AC/CUS/PTPL/19-20 dated 22.08.2019, passed by the Assistant Commissioner of Customs, Petropole, wherein, 02 pieces of gold chains of 24 Karats, collectively weighing 143.960 gms and valued at Rs.
+3,90,635/-, were confiscated absolutely under Section 111(d) and 111(l) of the Customs Act, 1962.
 Penalty of Rs.
-15,000/-, was also imposed on the Applicant under Sections 112(a) and 112(b) of the Customs Act, 1962.
+10,000/-, was also imposed on the Applicant under Sections 112(a) and 112(b) of the Customs Act, 1962.

-2. Brief facts of the case are that 02 pieces of gold chains, collectively weighing 181.310 gms and valued at Rs.
-4,91,984/ were recovered by the Petrapole customs officers from the Applicant on 31.01.2016 at the baggage hall of Petrapole Customs Office, which were kept in his shoes, wrapped with plain paper.
-These 24 karat gold chains were not declared by the Applicant before customs on his arrival from Bangladesh.
-In his statement dated 31.01.2016, tendered under Section 108 of the Customs Act, 1962, the Applicant stated that he had tried to import the gold chains illicitly and did not declare them to avoid customs duty; that he was not the owner of the goods and some unknown person in Dhaka had given him these chains to be delivered to some who would call him on arrival.
-Later, on 09.02.2016, the Applicant submitted a letter claiming the ownership of goods and requested for release of goods on payment of fine and penalty.
-He also requested to pass the adjudication order without the issuance of Show Cause Notice and personal hearing.
+2. Brief facts of the case are that 02 pieces of gold chains, collectively weighing 143.960 gms and valued at Rs.
+3,90,635/, were recovered by the Petropole customs officers from the Applicant, on 31.01.2016 at the baggage hall of Petropole Customs Office.
+The 24 karat gold chains were not declared by the Applicant before customs on his arrival from Bangladesh.
+In his statement dated 31.01.2016, tendered under Section 108 of the Customs Act, 1962, the Applicant stated that he was not the owner of the gold chains and some unknown person in Dhaka had given him these chains to be delivered to some receiver and the Applicant would be getting Rs.
+2500/- for this.
+Later, in his statement recorded on 17.03.2016, the Applicant contended that the chains belonged to him and he had lied in his earlier statement.
+He also requested for release of the chains as he was ready to pay duty/fine/penalty for getting them released.
 The original authority absolutely confiscated the gold chains and a penalty of Rs.
-15,000/- was also imposed on the Applicant.
+10,000/- was also imposed on the Applicant.
 Aggrieved, the Applicant filed an appeal before Commissioner (Appeals), who, vide the impugned Order-in-Appeal, rejected the appeal.

-- 3. The instant revision application has been filed, mainly, on the grounds that the Applicant was not provided with any declaration opportunity; that the gold chains were not concealed, as alleged; that gold ornaments are allowed as a part of baggage as per Baggage Rules and are not 'prohibited goods'; that the Applicant's earlier statement was recorded under force which was retracted later and holding the retraction as an afterthought is not legally sustainable; that the goods should be allowed to be redeemed on payment of duty/fine/penalty, being non-prohibited goods; and that the gold chains were of 99.5% purity and not of 24 karat as alleged by the department. - 4.
+- 3. The instant revision application has been filed, mainly, on the grounds that the Applicant was not provided with any declaration opportunity; that the gold chains were not concealed, as alleged; that gold ornaments are allowed as a part of baggage as per Baggage Rules and are not "prohoibited goods'; and that the goods should be allowed to be redeemed on payment of duty/fine/penalty, being non-prohibited goods. - 4.
+The revision application has been filed with a delay of 71 days.
+The reason attributed for this delay is the prevalent pandemic conditions.
+Delay is condoned. - 5.
 Personal hearing was held on 10.12.2021, in virtual mode.
 Sh.
-Md.
-Sakil, Applicant, appeared and reiterated the contents of the revision application.
+Parvez Alam, Applicant appeared and reiterated the contents of the revision application.
 He requested for the offending goods to be released on payment of fine, duty and penalty.
 None appeared for the Respondent department and no request for adjournment has also been received.
 Hence, the matter is being taken up for disposal on the basis of records available.